 Local Government for Goudhurst, Kilndown and Curtisden Green

-MINUTES OF THE ANNUAL MEETING OF GOUDHURST PARISH COUNCIL
+MINUTES OF A MEETING OF GOUDHURST PARISH COUNCIL

-at The Jessel Room, Goudhurst Parish Hall on Monday 13 June 2016 at 7.30 pm
+at The Jessel Room in Goudhurst Parish Hall on Monday 10 June 2019 at 7.30 pm

 APOLOGIES FOR ABSENCE

 070/19 were accepted from Borough Cllr Linda Hall (commitment elsewhere.).

 071/19 None were declared.

 MINUTES OF THE LAST MEETING

 072/19 It was resolved that the Minutes of the Annual Parish Council meeting held on 13 May 2019, copies of which had been previously distributed to Members, be signed by the Chairman as a correct record.

 QUESTIONS AND STATEMENTS FROM THE PUBLIC AND THE PRESS